ovh/docs/pages/cloud/storage/pca-create-container/guide.en-gb.md

 ## Objective

-Public Cloud Archive is an unlimited storage solution with simple billing tailored to your needs.
+The Public Cloud Archive offer is an unlimited storage solution with simple billing tailored to your needs.
 There are many types of object containers:

 - For static hosting (static website).
 - For private hosting (e.g. storage of personal data).